 Another example of cross-selling could be to group all of the accessories for one product into a bundle.
 For example, if a customer visits Currys PC World looking for a laptop, they also receive discounts off laptop cases and virus protection, encouraging them to buy more.

-Vouchers, particularly those that can be redeemed on the customer’s next visit, encourage people to spend more next time they’re in a store.
-This is a simple yet effective strategy used by retailers like Boots, who often do this with their No. 7 skincare and make-up range.
+Vouchers or gift cards, particularly those that can be redeemed on the customer’s next visit, encourage people to spend more next time they’re in a store.
+This is a simple yet effective strategy used by retailers.

 If you want to focus on increasing sales in the long-term then look to implement a loyalty programme.
 Loyalty programmes focus on the lifetime value of the customer and encourage them to spend more to receive rewards.